 Do you need a recipe for tasty and quick bread rolls which you can eat for dinner and for breakfast?
-These easy buttery Gluten Free Rolls are the perfect company for any dish but are also good to eat just plain!
+These easy buttery Gluten Free Dinner Rolls are the perfect company for any dish but are also good to eat just plain!

-Gluten Free Rolls
+Gluten Dinner Free Rolls

-In the past I though gluten free baking required a lot of effort, time and very special products.
+In the past I thought gluten free baking required a lot of effort, time and very special products.
 But this is not always the case and our Gluten Free Rolls recipe is the proof: tasty and healthy rolls made with ingredients that you can find in every supermarket.

 What is xanthan gum?

-There is one very important ingredient in gluten free baking when it comes to breads: xanthan gum.
+There is one very important ingredient in gluten free baking when it comes to bread: xanthan gum.
 It is a food additive, commonly used as a stabilizer.
 It kind of “substitutes” gluten in this case as without that protein the baked goods tend to break or even fall apart.
 Xanthan gum is a natural product, produced by sugar fermentation.

-In this Gluten Free Rolls recipe I decided to use a mix of xanthan gum and flax seed meal, which is also known for keeping the moisture inside the baked goods.
+In this Gluten Free Rolls recipe, I decided to use a mix of xanthan gum and flax seed meal, which is also known for keeping the moisture inside the baked goods.
 Flax seeds are also very healthy as they are rich in Omega 3 acids.
 They add a nutty flavor to the Gluten Free Rolls which enriches the bread taste.

-Homemade Gluten Free Flour Mix
+The Best Homemade Gluten Free Flour Mix

 In order to obtain a good texture for these gluten free rolls, I used a mix of rice flour and tapioca starch.
-It is always good to add starch in gluten free breads as it also holds the dough together and gives it a bit of tenderness.
+It is always good to add starch in gluten free bread as it also holds the dough together and gives it a bit of tenderness.
 You surely have seen how starch can convert to a jelly-like consistency when mixed with water and heated: that’s definitely a good addition for any gluten free bread.